drewgreenwell/electron-angular/README.md

 ## Development in the browser

 This angular app can be launched with `ng serve` as any other anglar app can.
 There is a mock object for electron in `/src/mocks/electron.mock.ts`.
+The mock object is used in `/src/services/electron.service.ts` when running in the browser.
 You may need to build this out as your application uses more advanced electron features.

 ## Build